The University of Arizona Wordmark Line Logo White

 Course Description:

-IN SPANISH.
 This course will investigate the ways in which film narratives interrogate the role of place, space, and culture in understanding Spain today.
 Students will learn how to critically examine the connection between content (Spain in global context), intertextual elements (theatre, painting, architecture), and overall cinematic form.

 Partner Course Code: